 Then, of course, there's the beach.
 While Brighton isn't likely to be confused with Spain's Costa del Sol, a stroll along its gravelly beach offers a pleasant opportunity to get your feet wet.
 And striped beach chairs along the promenade are free for loungers.

 The countryside around Brighton offers less ticky-tacky and more pristine nature.
-Stretching east of Brighton is a coastline fringed with broad, rolling green downs, or hills.
-This area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in April 2010, it will officially become the country's ninth national park.
-Beachy Head is a highlight of the South Downs Way.
-Its white cliffs are often mistaken for Dover's.
+Stretching east of Brighton is a coastline fringed with broad, rolling green "downs" (hills).
+The path through this area, known as the South Downs Way, runs for 100 miles along the chalk hills of England's south coast, and in 2010 the South Downs became the country's ninth national park.
+The highlight of the South Downs Way, Beachy Head, has white cliffs that're often mistaken for Dover's.
 Really, it's the same chalk, just farther west along the coast.

 Along the way, walkers may stumble upon some mysterious chalk art.
 Since prehistoric times, locals have scratched away the topsoil from these hills to expose the chalk underneath.
 The Long Man of Wilmington depicts the outline of a man holding what looks like two staves, one on either side.
 At 230 feet tall, he is one of the largest representations of a human being anywhere.
 I've been told he's a sun god opening the doors of heaven, or a marker for monks on a pilgrimage trail.